top of page

 Newspaper article about frigid weather failing to chill Lakewood fans

-With nothing happening on the field, our Lakewood squad wasted no time resetting the music, and lining up to face the opposing side's bleachers - the ultimate DIS performing for another team's crowd - and we embarrassed their poms by showing we weren't afraid of falling in a little snow for our perfectly sequenced roll-offs and transitions on icy hashmarks.
+With nothing happening on the field, our Lakewood squad wasted no time resetting the music, and lining up to face the opposing side's bleachers - the ultimate DIS performing for another team's crowd - and we embarrassed their poms when we weren't afraid of falling in a little snow for our perfectly sequenced roll-offs and transitions on icy hashmarks.

 The day was ours, and those beloved boys I'd known since junior high, had just made Colorado history, taking down the powerhouse of the state, (final score: 47-8) and making us forever proud to be a Lakewood Tiger.